HexNest/hic/README.md

 4. If step 3 fails, run `pip install X` where X is each line in requirements.txt (should be matplotlib and pyserial)

 ## Running
-When you want to collect data from the Arduino, you should connect the arduino to your laptop and then run `python3 arduino_reader.py`.
-This should ask you for a filename where you want to save the data.
-Once you enter a filename, it will start reading from the arduino.
-Press CTRL-C in your terminal to stop it and save the data to a file.
+1. Connect the Arduino to your laptop via the USB port
+2. Open the Arduino IDE and open the `arduino.ino` file
+3. Run the file to put it on the Arduino
+4. Run `python3 arduino_reader.py`
+5. Enter a file name
+6. Run your test
+7. Press CTRL+C in your command line to stop collecting data and save it to the file.

-When you are done and want to plot it and calculate the HIC, run `python3 hic.py` and then enter the file name that you want to plot.
+8. To view the file as a plot, run `python3 hic.py` and enter the file name that you want to plot